Alison Norris, MD, PhD

 Umoyo wa Thanzi

-As an epidemiologist and a medical doctor, I study sexual and reproductive health with a goal of preventing sexually transmitted infections (STIs) and improving reproductive outcomes for people.
-I have a particular interest understanding how context (e.g., endemic disease, social norms, demographic factors, and cultural and institutional structures) influences health and disease.
-Methodologically, I focus on using innovative methods to obtain high quality data about sensitive and stigmatized topics.
+Dr. Alison Norris is an epidemiologist and a medical doctor who studies sexual and reproductive health with a goal to support reproductive autonomy, excellent reproductive health outcomes and prevention of sexually transmitted infections.
+She has a particular interest in understanding how policy, endemic disease, social norms, demographic factors, and cultural and institutional structures influence health and disease.

-Much of my research has been conducted in eastern and southern Africa, and I have had the opportunity to work with fantastic research collaborators.
-Partnering with an interdisciplinary team of scientists and health practitioners at OSU and in Malawi, I initiated a program of research in Malawi called Umoyo wa Thanzi (UTHA, Health for Life).
-Overall, the project aims to understand how women’s and men’s decision making impacts 1) fertility, family planning, pregnancy, and childbirth; and 2) HIV and STI testing and treatment.
-With funding from the Bill and Melinda Gates Foundation and multiple OSU grants, we have carried out five waves of a longitudinal study in a cluster-randomized sample of more than 1,000 reproductive aged women and their partners.
-With a Gates Grand Challenges Explorations Grant, we assesed barriers and facilitators to contraceptive use among UTHA cohort participants.
-This research partnership and community cohort have served as an ideal platform for investigating complex sexual and reproductive health research questions.
+Much of her research has been conducted in eastern and southern Africa.
+Partnering with an interdisciplinary team of scientists and health practitioners at Ohio State and in Malawi, Dr. Norris initiated a research program called Umoyo wa Thanzi (UTHA, Health for Life).
+The project aims to illuminate how women’s and men’s decision making impacts fertility, family planning, pregnancy, childbirth, and testing and treatment for infectious diseases.
+With funding from the Bill and Melinda Gates Foundation and multiple Ohio State grants, the project has carried out five waves of a longitudinal study of more than 1,000 women and their partners.